-If you are from outside the EU/EEA, then the duration of your stay will decide what documentation you require for arrival in Denmark.
+If you are from outside the EU/EEA, then the duration of your stay will decide Denmark student visa requirements for arrival.
 For a short stay duration which is of less than three months students will require a visa, and for a long stay exceeding more than three months will require a residence permit.
 The below details are as follows:-

 Tourist visa is required for those studying in Denmark for a period of less than three months (this is not necessary for some non-EU countries).
 You can apply for a visa at any authorized Danish mission in your country of origin, including all Danish embassies and consulates present abroad –the website of The Ministry of Foreign Affairs of Denmark can be helpful for such purposes.

-Note: A visa does not entitle students to work in Denmark.
+Note: A Denmark student visa does not entitle students to work in Denmark.